OG Image Size Guide: 1200×630 Spec for Twitter, LinkedIn & Facebook

 • Text smaller than 48px at full resolution becomes unreadable

-• Slack compresses images aggressively — use high contrast to survive compression
+• Slack compresses images aggressively, so use high contrast to survive compression

 • Workspace admins can disable link unfurling, so don't rely on it exclusively